 Arc flash suits ensure that the wearers stay protected from dangerous arc flash heat exposures.
 They are used quite extensively by electricians to protect them from heat or to minimize the risk of burn injuries.
 It provides the users with precious extra seconds that perhaps could make the difference between life and death.
 It could also help reduce the risk of secondary explosions or fires, especially in dangerous work areas.
 Through providing protection to the wearer, it could also reduce the need for complex medical treatments and resulting infections.

-Arc Flash Suits are designed to make worker safety as the first priority during electrical engineering tasks.
-They do come with a cost, but this is negligible when compared to the difference it could make between life and death.
+When choosing an arc flash suit the first priority must be worker safety.
+Higher rated PPE comes with a high cost, but this is negligible when compared to the difference it could make between life and death.

 When Do Arc Flashes Occur?